-The Ethnic Studies Educators’ Academy engages higher education faculty in analyzing race and shaping racially just pedagogies, supported by decolonial methodologies in the humanities.
-The knowledge emerging from these collaborations will be shared at public community events and in publications.
+The Ethnic Studies Educators’ Academy will engage community members in analyzing race and shaping racially just visions, supported by decolonial methodologies in humanities, education, social sciences, and arts.
+The knowledge emerging from these collaborations will be shared through academic research publications.

 Who We Serve

 with the San Antonio Community